-- The cursor is always blue and indicates the event position. - Press and or and to move the cursor the adjacent event. - Press or to move the cursor from the current position to the event closest to the start of the trace (left side). - Press or to move the nearest event cursor in the end point direction (right).
+- The cursor is always blue and indicates the event position. - Press and or and to move the cursor the adjacent event. - Press or row to move the cursor from the current position to the event closest to the start of the trace (left side).